Starting the Gym as a Beginner. What I Wish I Knew

 But after a while, it all started to feel the same.
 I was training almost every day, putting in effort, and still not getting where I wanted to go.

 So I started looking for something else.
 Something that would finally help me feel better in my body.
-And that’s what led me to the gym.

-Why I decided to start going to the gym
+Why I Decided to Start Going to the Gym

-I didn’t start because I loved my body or wanted to support it.
-It came from feeling uncomfortable in it.
+If I’m being honest, my reason for starting wasn’t because I loved my body so much or wanted to support it.
+It honestly came from feeling uncomfortable in it.

 I believed that if I could change the way I looked, everything else would fall into place.
 My confidence, the way I carry myself, and how I show up around other people.